sbarisic/FishGfx.CAD/README.md

 `.fgcad` files are versioned ZIP archives containing the project manifest, runner and collector graph data, view state, and an XCAF document with exact geometry and placements.
 Original STEP paths are metadata; reopening a saved project does not depend on the source STEP files.

-Generated `.fgcad` archives, native build trees, local vcpkg content, logs, screenshots, and binaries are intentionally ignored.
+Generated `.fgcad` archives, native build trees, local vcpkg content, logs, transient `screenshots/` captures, and binaries are intentionally ignored.
+Curated application examples used by this README live in `images/` and are tracked.

 ## Licensing